modware-org/docs/README.md

-# What mean API Foundation?
+# What API Foundation is?

 API Foundation Service has been developed as a best practice to integration capability of software